 How Long Can Ham Sit Out?

-Ham can sit out for two hours before going bad, according to the USDA and CDC [1] [2].
-Food left at a temperature between 40 degrees and 140 degrees is at risk of growing harmful bacteria at a fast rate.
+According to the USDA and CDC, ham can sit out for two hours before going bad [1] [2].
+Food left at a temperature between 40 degrees and 140 degrees is at risk of growing harmful bacteria quickly.

-You also shouldn’t leave ham to sit overnight, both cooked or raw.
-If ham sits at a temperature above 40 degrees for a long time, it can develop bacteria.
-When you consume ham that’s been left overnight, you risk being exposed to bacteria and getting food poisoning.
+You shouldn’t leave ham to sit overnight, both cooked or raw.
+If ham sits above 40 degrees for a long time, it can develop bacteria.

 Ham stored in a bag or a damp tea towel will stay fresh for up to four days in the fridge or up to two months in the freezer in food storage containers [3].